SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

    ![Cube sidebar with Topology app](~/user-guide/images/EPM_GS_step_1.png)

 > [!NOTE]
-> If the Topology app does not show up right away, restart the Cube client.
+> If the Topology app does not show up right away, close and reopen Cube.

 ## Step 2: Create a new collector element and rebalance the system